-Q: I have a Facebook/Twitter account that I update regularly.
-Can I make posts about my day at Bright Now!® Dental/Castle Dental®/Monarch Dental®?
+Q: I have a Social Media account that I update regularly.

+Can I make posts about my day at the office?

 A: Employees and affiliated staff must be cautious about posting work-related information on these sites due to the nature of our business and privacy concerns for patients.
-Do not post confidential information, such as photographs and/or recordings.
+Do not post confidential information, such as photographs and/ or recordings.
 Smile Brands, the affiliated dental groups and their employees must comply with all federal and state privacy laws.
 Anyone found posting confidential information on social media could face disciplinary action, up to and including termination.